KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 The BMC controller is basically the parent to the compute modules, it helps manage power, monitor, network, etc. It can basically control and monitor your entire cluster.
 It's usually a dedicated MCU that's always powered on and basically babysits the compute modules.

+The GbE switch is incredibly important, it basically connects all the compute modules together so that they can act as one.
+It handles the switching between compute modules and aggregates all the traffic from every node.

+The Mini PCIe express slots basically act as extra nodes for the board for adding extra capabilities that the normal compute modules don't have.
+For example, you could add dedicated accelerator cards, modems, storage, anything that supports mini PCIe and that you've implemented on your board.
+It's really cool!

+The DSI/HDMI is fairly simple, it basically just lets you hook up a monitor to your SoM so that you can interface graphically with your board.
+They're not actually necessary, but they're really useful if you don't want to just communicate to your board via other connectors.